samalatesta/RDSAssociation/README.md

 You can install the development version of RDSAssociation from [GitHub](https://github.com/).
-We recommend setting the option `build_vignettes=T` when installing so the package vignette can be accessed in your local R environment (note: this may take a while).
+We recommend setting the option `build_vignettes=T` when installing so the package vignette can be accessed in your local R environment.
 The `devtools` package must be installed prior to installing `RDSAssociation`.

 ``` r
 # install.packages("devtools")